simsonbaroi/newhosp/replit.md

 - **2025-01-25**: Added focused category view with preview buttons and navigation controls for Database management
 - **2025-01-25**: ENFORCED: Complete Taka-only currency system - removed all non-Taka references
 - **2025-01-25**: Standardized all price displays to use ৳ symbol with consistent formatting
+- **2025-01-25**: Added persistent "Add Items" button to Database carousel for easy item creation
+- **2025-01-25**: Enhanced Database navigation with always-active add functionality in both grid and carousel modes

 ## Project Architecture
 - **Frontend**: React with TypeScript, using shadcn/ui components and wouter for routing